oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 ---
 layout: blog_post
-title: "Using Okta + Oso to secure a FastAPI + SQLAlchemy app"
+title: "Use Okta and Oso to Secure a FastAPI + SQLAlchemy App"
 author: gabe-jackson
 by: external-contributor
 communities: [python]